Starfruit007/ipnn/README.md

 # **IPNN - Indeterminate Probability Neural Network**

-The code will come soon.
+The code will come soon, sorry for your waitiing.